 If you are considering having a new compressed air system installed, or if you would like some advice on how to maximise your existing system, Glaston can audit your compressor and running demands to determine the most viable option for you.
 We offer a holistic approach to compressed air management, ensuring you get the most reliable and energy efficient compressor solution for your needs.

-When financing a new compressed air system, we offer various finance packages on new and used equipment from brands such as HPC Kaeser and Atlas Copco.
+When financing a new compressed air system, we offer various finance packages on new and used equipment from Atlas Copco.
 There are also government allowances available that can help you fund conversions as well as new energy efficient compressors and dryers.